czhang03/sGKCT/rebuttal.md

 > -> The first two are the same benefit.

 The first benefit stems from the laziness of our liveness checking algorithm, allowing us to iterate through fewer states in the classical algorithm (see overall response and the next comment).
-This benefit is apparent no matter the result or the generation method of the coalgebra.
+This benefit exists regardless of the result of the algorithm or the generation method of the coalgebra.
 The second benefit stems from the on-the-fly nature of our algorithm.
-Specifically, our algorithm can terminate without generating the rest of the coalgebra, when a counter-example is encountered while applying an on-the-fly generation method (such as derivatives).
+Specifically, while we encounter a counter-example while using derivative to generate the coalgebra on-the-fly, our algorithm can terminate without generating the rest of the coalgebra.
 In contrast, the original algorithm requires the complete generation of the coalgebra in order to perform liveness checking first.

 > p7c2 "In the extreme case when the two input states are infinite-trace equivalent, the on-the-fly algorithm can even skip liveness checking entirely."
 > -> yes, but in that case the liveness analysis would be faster (linear instead of almost linear)

 We are uncertain why the original algorithm might be faster in this specific case.
-The original algorithm requires determining the liveness of every single state before performing bisimulation.
-In contrast, our algorithm only conducts liveness checking on a few states when the bisimulation algorithm detects a discrepancy.
-Consider two bisimilar states (not just finite-trace equivalent) in a GKAT coalgebra composed entirely of live states.
+Consider two bisimilar states (infinite-trace equivalent) in a GKAT coalgebra with no dead state.
-The classical algorithm would first perform a liveness check, iterating through all the states, and then proceed with bisimulation, iterating through all the states again.
+The classical algorithm would perform a liveness check, iterating through all the states; then proceed with bisimulation, iterating through all the states again.
-Our algorithm, however, simply performs the bisimulation and confirms there is no discrepancy, effectively bypassing the liveness check altogether.
+Our algorithm simply performs the bisimulation; because these two states are bisimilar, our algorithm will bypass the liveness check altogether.

 > say somewhere that these are more Antimorov' partial derivatives than Brzozowski's derivatives

-Although we do have power set in the signature of symbolic GKAT coalgebra, our derivative do not transition in a non-deterministic manner.
+While we employ the power set in the signature of the symbolic GKAT coalgebra, our derivatives do not transition in a non-deterministic manner.
-In fact, we are able to out-perform state-of-the-art tools for KAT equivalence precisely because the GKAT fragment is deterministic.
-We believe that our derivative is closer to Brozozowski style derivative, as we will transition to (at most) a single expression given an input expression, as opposed to a set of expression.
+Specifically, when given an GKAT expression and a (valid) boolean expression, derivative will deterministically transition to a GKAT expression.
+In this sense, our notion of derivative is closer to Brzozowski style than that of Antimorov.